 Instructions

-- Prepare all ingredients for the Air Fryer chicken thighs.
+- Prepare all ingredients for the air fryer chicken thighs.

-- Combine soy sauce with brown sugar and sesame oil.
+- Combine the soy sauce with the brown sugar and sesame oil.
 Pour the sauce over the chicken and let it marinate for at least 2 hours.
 The chicken can marinate for up to 24 hours.

 I don't see the temperature setting for the air fryer